blindsidenetworks/scalelite/README.md

 * `URL_HOST`: The hostname that the application API enpoint is accessible from.
 Used to protect against DNS rebinding attacks.
 * `SECRET_KEY_BASE`: A secret used internally by Rails.
 Should be unique per deployment.
 Generate with `rake secret`.
 * `LOADBALANCER_SECRET`: The shared secret that applications will use when calling BigBlueButton APIs on the load balancer.
 Generate with `openssl rand -hex 32`
+* `DATABASE_URL`: URL for connecting to the PostgreSQL database, see the [Rails documentation](https://guides.rubyonrails.org/configuring.html#configuring-a-database).
+Note that instead of using this environment variable, you can configure the database server in `config/database.yml`.
 * `REDIS_URL`: URL for connecting to the Redis server, see the [Redis gem documentation](https://rubydoc.info/github/redis/redis-rb/master/Redis#initialize-instance_method).
-Note that instead of using this environment variable, you can configure the redis server in `config/redis_store.yml`.
+Note that instead of using this environment variable, you can configure the redis server in `config/redis_store.yml` (see below).

 #### Optional